 Tracking Performance Over Time

-Common practices to track cyber security performance include using one or more spreadsheets with complex formulas for deriving progress.
+Common practices to track cybersecurity performance include using one or more spreadsheets with complex formulas for deriving progress.
 Unfortunately, many teams are faced with static results from third-party assessments and need to take these results and put them into an action plan.
-Progress is measured based on best-guesses which leaves much room for error.
-In addition, the level of effort to track progress over time taxes the already overburdened cyber security workforce.
-Such an approach oftentimes becomes unsustainable or too expensive to continue.
+Progress is measured based on best-guesses which leaves a lot of room for error.
+In addition, the level of effort to track progress over time taxes the already overburdened cyber security team.
+Such an approach becomes unsustainable or too expensive to continue.
 This leads to the need for automation to reduce effort and improve performance tracking.

 Automating a process is worth doing when it reduces time needed for repetitive tasks and increases the fidelity of the process.
 The same holds true with cybersecurity performance.
 Imagine being able to repetitively produce reports that management understands and then having confidence in your reports while presenting the data to management.